 Welcome to Ask Anka, a weekly column in which sex therapist Anka Radakovich dives deep into your most intimate issues with advice and tips to help you live your best sex life.
 Have a question for Anka?
-Drop us a DM (no fear, we'll keep it anonymous) on Instagram @Brides
+Drop us a DM (no fear, we'll keep it anonymous) on Instagram @brides

 How frequently should we be having sex once we’re married?

 There is no magic number to how many times the magic should happen in the bedroom.
 But one thing is for sure: Amazing sex leads to an amazing marriage.
 You have to figure out how much sex each of you need, so everyone can be happy—and that might be different for everyone.
 There will be times when you can’t get enough of each other and want to do it three times a day.
 Other times you just might not be feeling it, and that’s okay.
-Here are some things to keep it mind so you worry about doing it less and do it more.
+Here are some things to keep in mind so you worry about doing it less and actually do it more.

-Do the Math, But Don't Keep Score
+Do the Math, but Don't Keep Score

 Newly-married couples in their 20s and 30s report having sex an average of 2-3 times a week.
 While several studies have tracked how much sex people are having, which can range from twice a day to twice a month, a more interesting study that surveyed 30,000 Americans said couples who had sex once a week felt happy in their relationships; less than once a week made them feel unsatisfied.

 Instead of focusing on the exact frequency of sex, focus on using sex as a stress reliever—instead of getting stressed out and then using that as an excuse not to have sex.
 Stress is the number one reason people don’t want to have sex.